 Pre-assessment screening call for adults and pre-assessment screening questionnaire for children where applicable

-Assessment carried out at our dedicated hub, school or workplace
+Assessment carried out at our dedicated hub, school, workplace or virtually (10+ only)

 Additional follow-up tests if required